 And yet here I am asking them to.
 Maybe I’m a self-indulgent millennial after all.

-All I can say is that I’m going to try to utilize the positive aspects of the sharing culture.
+Therefore, I’m going to try to utilize the positive aspects of the sharing culture.
 Sharing meaningful things, things that may connect people, or at least things that have the potential to bring people joy.

 And so… a blog.